-- Inspect all sealants, a minimum of every six months. - Inspect the moldings, windows, clearance lights, exterior compartment doors and all their attachments. - Also, inspect weather seals around entrance door, etc., and if necessary have a dealer replace them immediately. - Check for cracks, voids, gaps, breaks, adhesion, and any sign of physical deterioration.

-NOTE: Proper sealant inspection includes not just visual observation but running a finger along sealant seams to verify proper adhesion to the surface.
-Any loosened areas must be replaced.

-- Have the sealant replaced if you notice any of the above.
+- Inspect all sealants, a minimum of every six months. - Inspect the moldings, windows, clearance lights, exterior compartment doors, and all their attachments. - Also, inspect weather seals around entrance door, etc., and if necessary, have a dealer replace them immediately. - Check for cracks, voids, gaps, breaks, adhesion, and any sign of physical deterioration. - NOTE: Proper sealant inspection includes not just visual observation but running a finger along sealant seams to verify proper adhesion to the surface.
+Any loosened areas must be replaced. - Have the sealant replaced if you notice any of the above.
 Your local Winnebago Industries dealer has the correct and necessary parts and experience to help you maintain your sealants.
-See "Sealants- Recommended Application" page at the end of this Section. - Always use the same type sealant that was removed. - Immediately have dealership check moldings, windows and exterior attachments for leak source if you notice water inside of unit.
+See "Sealants Call-Out Sheet" provided in your InfoCase. - Always use the same type sealant that was removed. - Immediately have dealership check moldings, windows, and exterior attachments for leak source if you notice water inside of unit.